PaeiChe/Paralis-Modular/README.md

 Modules for VCV Rack

-(CPU testing based on randomized preset and connecting all inputs and outputs to other modules - your mileage may vary)
+CPU testing based on randomized preset and connecting all inputs and outputs to other modules.
+Your mileage may vary.

 ## Modules